koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 ## Dockerfile Instructions
 ### FROM
 `FROM` is the first valid instruction of a Dockerfile and sets the base image for the build process.
-The syntax is: `FROM <image>[:<tag>|@digest]`.
 Value `latest` is the default if no `tag` or `digest` is supplied. `FROM centos` and `FROM ubuntu:16.04` are examples for the `FROM` instruction.

-Using multiple `FROM` instructions is possible but discouraged.
+See the [official documentation](https://docs.docker.com/engine/reference/builder/#from) for detailed information.

 ### COPY
-`COPY <src> ... <dst>` can be used to copy multiple files (or directories) from the Docker host environment to the image, as in `COPY html /var/www/html` or `COPY file1.txt file2.txt /`.
+`COPY <src> ... <dst>` can be used to copy files from the host environment to the image, as in `COPY html /var/www/html` or `COPY file1.txt file2.txt /`.
 The following Dockerfile will copy itself into the built image, and will print the contents when the image is run.

 ```dockerfile
 FROM busybox
 COPY Dockerfile /
 CMD cat Dockerfile
 ```
+See the [official documentation](https://docs.docker.com/engine/reference/builder/#copy) for detailed information.

 ### ADD
 Please see [this](https://stackoverflow.com/questions/24958140) question on Stackoverflow for the differences between `COPY` and `ADD`.

+See the [official documentation](https://docs.docker.com/engine/reference/builder/#add) for detailed information.

 ### ENV
 `ENV <key> <value>` sets environmental variables in the image.